branchwelder/playground/README.md

 # playground

 This is a little javascript playground meant for quickly iterating on P5.js sketches.
 See it live [here](https://twigg.gg/playground/)!

-## running locally

-Everything's loaded from a CDN, so you just need to serve `index.html` using a tool such as VSCode's Live Server.
+To run locally, you just need to serve `index.html` using a tool such as VSCode's Live Server.

 ## todo